timoknapp/rpi-nas/README.md

 sudo systemctl restart avahi-daemon
 ```

+More documentation can be found [here](https://ovechkin.xyz/blog/2021-12-13-using-raspberry-pi-for-time-machine).
 After modifying the samba.service file, the TimeMachine share should be visible in the Finder.

 ### Other useful things